hamler-lang/hamler/doc/guide/04_MoreTypesandPatternMatching.md

 ## Newtypes

-Newtypes is used to distinguish two types which have have the same type of value but different units/meanings.
+`newtype`s are used to distinguish two types which have have the same type of value but different units/meanings.

 For example: